Tent on top of a mountain in Colorado

 Exhibit A of my “fashion”.

 Brands like Patagonia and Arc’teryx offer a range of hiking-appropriate clothing, however are pricy.
-With my body build, I love Columbia, Marmot, KUIU, Coalatree, Patagonia, KUHL, and REI clothing brands.
+Columbia, Marmot, KUIU, Coalatree, Patagonia, KUHL, and REI clothing brands are perfect for those with athletic body builds.

 Unisex items:

-Merino Wool Neck Gaiters – Protect yourself from sun, dirt, reflection off of snow, and wind.
+Merino Wool Neck Gaiters – Protect yourself from the sun, dirt, reflection of snow, and wind.

 Outdoor Research Breathable Hat: Easy to wash, breathable, and comfortable.